LeopoldXing/skip-clone/Readme.md

 4. Upload to S3

    Upload everything under `dist` folder to the frontend bucket via [AWS S3](https://ca-central-1.console.aws.amazon.com/s3/home?region=ca-central-1#) console or AWS CLI.

+5. Set frontend domain name to Cloudfront Distribution endpoint

+   Go to AWS Cloudfront console, copy the Distribution domain name.
+Then in the AWS Route 53 console, set the frontend domain record to the distribution domain name.